Rakesh9100/CalcDiverse/Calculators/Taxi-Fare-Calculator/README.md

 A Taxi Fare Calculator is a simple online tool designed to estimate the cost of a taxi ride based on key input parameters such as base fare, distance traveled, rate per kilometer, time spent, and rate per minute.
 Users input these details into the calculator, which then computes the total fare, providing a quick and convenient way to estimate the cost of a taxi journey.
 The tool ensures transparency in pricing, helping users plan and budget for their transportation needs.

-* Take Realtime Date and Time from user to calculate Fare.
-* Very interesting UI.
-* Responsive for Multiple Devices.

 ## Tech Stacks :-

 - HTML